mrmowji/exercise/TOPICS.md

 # Topics

-Here is the list of topics/concepts I met through these exercises.
+Here is the list of topics/concepts which in my opinion will help you with these exercises.

 This file is structured in a way you can easily go through, from being a beginner to becoming an expert (hopefully).